TomBurnsC/BioTools/miniAligner/smith_waterman/README.md

-The Smith-Waterman algorithm, published in 1987, identifies the highest scoring (most similar) regions of two code sequences.
+The Smith–Waterman algorithm, published in 1981, identifies the highest-scoring local regions between two  sequences.
+It uses dynamic programming to find the most similar sub-sequences.